compute the singular values of a Matrix

 (optional) equation of the form conjugate=true or false; specifies whether to use the Hermitian transpose in the case of non-floating-point data

 (optional) equation of the form thin=true or false; specifies whether the number of left or right singular vectors computed is at most the minimum of the row and column dimensions of Matrix A.

 (optional) equation(s) of the form outputoptions[o]=list where o is one of 'U', 'S', or 'Vt'; constructor options for the specified result object

 The SingularValues(A) function returns the singular values of Matrix A in a column Vector.

-The singular values are equal to the square roots of the (real) eigenvalues of A·Transpose⁡A (conjugate=false) or A·HermitianTranspose⁡A (conjugate=true, the default).
-Since this product is either real-symmetric or hermitian, and positive semi-definite, the eigenvalues are all real and non-negative, and so their square roots are also purely real.
+The singular values are equal to the square roots of the (real) eigenvalues of A·Transpose⁡A (when conjugate=false) or A·HermitianTranspose⁡A (when conjugate=true, the default).
+Since this product is either real-symmetric or Hermitian, and positive semi-definite, the eigenvalues are all real and non-negative, and so their square roots are also purely real.